|

 knows, than that you call a Gentle-man and is nothing

 else."
-"A leader is a man who had the ability to get
+"A leader is a man who had the

-it."
-"I don't mind being called tough, since I find in
+and like it."
+"I don't mind being called tough,

-this racket it's the tough guys who lead the
+since I find in this racket it's the tough guys who lead the

 survivors."
-"There is no type of human endeavor where it is
+"There is no type of human endeavor

-so important that the leader understands all phases of
+where it is so important that the leader understands all phases of

 his job as that of the profession of arms."
 "Discipline is simply the art of making the

 soldiers fear their officers more than the enemy."
-"War is a matter of vital importance to the
+"War is a matter of vital importance

-State; the province of life or death; the road to
+to the State; the province of life or death; the road to

 survival or ruin.
 It is mandatory that it be throughly